PBRjr/obsidian-eberron-notes/Campaign Notes/Items/Intel on Baelen ir'Torn.md

 ---

-Scribbled on the back:
+Scribbled on the back in course handwriting:
-"Not in Shavalant, passed through days before our arrival"
+Professor passed through Shavalant days ago.
+Intel gleemed from commoners: